Copperminer02/School_District_Analysis/README.md

     - ***Thomas Analysis***
   ![image](https://user-images.githubusercontent.com/91850824/148695787-f92ff092-45ae-4cfc-8b83-277304662ad9.png)

   - ***Effect on Thomas High School Performance:*** Overall the nullification of Thomas' 9th grade scores did little to affect it's overall rating; however, the drop was enough for Griffin High School to surpass Thomas slightly in Average Math Score (0.001%) and % Passing Reading (0.1%).
-Thomas is still clearly a top school, and any error's in the ninth grade data are fairly insignificant to the total validation of teh original analysis.
+Thomas is still clearly a top school, and any error's in the ninth grade data are fairly insignificant to the total validation of the original analysis.

 - **Analysis Comparisons: Effect of Thomas 9th Grade Change**
-  - ***Math Scores by grade*** - Thomas 9th grade originally scored and average 83.6% on the math testing.
-This is 0.1% higher then the next highest grades (11th and 12th 83.5%), and 0.2% high than the average for all other Thomas Grades.
+  - ***Math Scores by grade*** - Thomas 9th grade originally scored an average of 83.6% on the math testing.
+This is 0.1% higher then the next highest grades (11th and 12th 83.5%), and 0.2% higher than the average for all other Thomas Grades.
 Compared to other schools, Thomas 9th grade was second only to Holden (83.8%) and tied with Pena (83.6%) for best average math score.
 Thomas's 9th grade removal lowers the ALL 9th grade average math grade by 0.23% from 80.4 to 80.1.
     - ***Original Analysis***
     ![image](https://user-images.githubusercontent.com/91850824/148696680-578da15a-91a7-45ba-b1b3-839bcb97f874.png)